dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

     mutate(positivity = positive - negative)
 ```

-And here are the emotions expressed in these tweets:
+Here are the emotions expressed in these tweets:

 ```r
 emotions <- data.frame("count"=colSums(sentiments[,c(1:8)]))